juanluispaz/ts-sql-query/docs/composing-and-splitting-results.md

 - **Composing**: You can execute a second query that returns the additional data.
 Valid for the case 1, and also work for the case 2 or 3 but this is not the best approach.
 - **Splitting**: You can return all the data in the same query, and then move the additional data to the object in the internal property.
 Valid for the case 2 and 3 but it doesn't work for the case 1.

+**Note**: You can apply composing/spliting on select/insert/update/delete that returns objects.

 ## Composing results

 **How it works**: